-The wall use noise attenuation sandwich panel with glass wool interlayer, and abrasion-resistant rubber liner, the rubber liner also have the noise attenuation function.
+The wall of the sandblasting room body uses a noise attenuation sandwich panel with glass wool interlayer and abrasion-resistant rubber liner.
+The rubber liner also has the noise attenuation function.

-The blast room wall are strengthened by welded strong square tubes which ensure they will not deformation during transportation and installation. the grinding and painted square tube will be far enough to resistant the corrosion by natural environment.
+The sandblasting room wall is strengthened by welded strong square tubes which ensure they will not deformation during transportation and installation. the grinding and the painted square tube will be far enough to resistant the corrosion by the natural environment.

-The cargo door and roof are built in welded profiles and has a closing in steel plates, and it internally assembled with abrasion resistant rubber (up to 5mm). an exclusive sealing system prevents the loss of abrasive materials and makes the closing of the doors possible without effort.
+The cargo door and roof are built-in welded profiles and have closed in steel plates, and it internally assembled with abrasion-resistant rubber (up to 5mm). an exclusive sealing system prevents the loss of abrasive materials and makes the closing of the doors possible without effort.

 light fixtures use high efficiency LED lamps, which is enable maximum utilization of the luminosity.
 The fastening system allows easy removal for maintenance.

-Blasting system adopt the most advanced venturi blast nozzle. for the venturi nozzle, a new combination of aluminum and polyurethane adds proven advantages in weight balance, strength and shock absorbent features not found in metal cased nozzles.
+The sandblasting room system adopts the most advanced venturi blast nozzle.
+For the venturi nozzle, a new combination of aluminum and polyurethane adds proven advantages in weight balance, strength and shock absorbent features not found in metal cased nozzles.
 The long venture design will maximize production requirements as well as give added abrasive impact when needed for tough, hard to clean surfaces.

 The abrasive recovery system for sandblasting room have 4 parts: floor recovery, bucket elevator and separator.